One DnD 2025 Class and Subclass Tier List Breakdown

 Dreams

-Hidden Paths (Level 10) – A- Tier – First Healing Word, now better Misty Step!
-Druids don’t get good short range teleportation options generally, so this is a pretty nice pick up, especially as you can move your allies around as well.
+Hidden Paths (Level 10) – B+ Tier – Free Misty Step is definitely quite nice, even if it’s just a few times a day!
+Druids don’t get good short range teleportation options generally, so this is a pretty nice pick up, especially as you can move your allies around as well making this really flexible.

 Walker in Dreams (Level 14) – C- Tier – This is a very cool, but very strange ability.
-You aren’t always going to get good use out of this, but you certainly can without a terrible amount of effort.
+You aren’t always going to get good use out of any of the usable spells, but you certainly can make this reasonable without a terrible amount of effort.

 Land